 I took a look at the design and the back in to figure out exactly what was going on with the site.
 We already knew that the site was running extremely slow.
-This I suspected was mostly a image issue as they are an image heavy site.
+This I suspected was mostly an image issue as they are an image heavy site.
 The #1 complaint from their customers was the slowness of the site.
-However, after looking at the back end and the design, we figured that images were a major issue yes, but other things were slowing the site as well.
+However, after looking at the back end and the design, we figured that images were a major issue, yes, but other things were slowing the site as well.
 Things like too many HTTP requests, too many plugins, most of which were not needed.
-As designers we need to remember that simple rule we learned in school.
+As designers, we need to remember that simple rule we learned in school.
 KISS = Keep it simple stupid.
 Don’t add things just because you can.
-In addition, to the above named problems the design was flawed as well.
-It had a “Pintrest” design, which is a current trend called infinite scroll.
-While this design is the latest and greatest trend and can be a very beautiful design, it shouldn’t be used by every type of site.
-In addition, the site was not user friendly.
+In addition, to the above-named problems, the design was flawed as well.
+It had a “Pinterest” design, which is a current trend called infinite scroll.
+While this design is the latest and greatest trend and can be a very beautiful design, it shouldn’t be used for every type of site.
+In addition, the site was not user-friendly.
 Users couldn’t find things because they were not in the expected places.
 When designing we need to remember that the USER is the most important person to please in web design.
 Without your users there is no reason to have a website at all.

 What I did